ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 ## Webmaster / Site builder :
   - Requesting access to poetry:

 :pray: Before you can start using poetry, you should make a formal request to the Comm Europa Management team.

 [TO BE COMPLETED - WAITING PO FEEDBACK]

 Please send a mail to / fill the document located at http:// DG COMM will inform DGT and send credentials to FPFIS maintenance team who will activate the DGT connector on your site.

-  - Enabling the feature on your platform instance
+  - Enabling the feature on your platform instance:

 :hand: Poetry is not a feature you can enable using feature sets.

 Once green light has been received from DG COMM, the feature needs to be activated by your FPFIS maintenance team.
 Create a support ticket in [Jira's MULTISITE project] (https://webgate.ec.europa.eu/CITnet/jira/) explaining the details and deadlines for your request.

 Once maintenance team confirms the feature is ready to be used on playground and/or production you can configure your connector.

-  - Configure the DGT connector
+  - Configure the DGT connector:
 Once the module is enabled and the settings properly set, the webmaster can proceed with the module's configuration.

 Edit the translator labeled "DGT Connector (auto created)".

 In order to do this, navigate to: